Skip to main content

 Largely overlooked in histories of the Revolution, the Battle of the Chesapeake is in fact one of the most important naval engagements in history, leading to the American victory at Yorktown.

-Native American peoples and the lands they possessed loomed large for Washington, from his first trips westward as a surveyor to his years as President.
+Native American peoples and the lands they possessed loomed large for Washington, from his first trips westward as a surveyor to his years as president.

 David McCullough’s latest book tells the story of a small group of Revolutionary War veterans and pioneers who set out on an extraordinary 800-mile journey through the wilderness to establish the first settlement in the Ohio Territory.

-He was unlike any other baseball star in America, a blond-haired boy from the heartland whose raw power and mythical purity made him a hero
+He was unlike any other baseball star in America, a blond-haired boy from the heartland whose raw power and mythical purity made him a hero.

 In the bitter debate over the War of 1812, the decorated veteran nearly died fighting a Baltimore mob in defense of an unpopular Federalist publisher.

-We've gotten one farce after another from the secretive judges at the Swedish Academy who confer the world's most prestigious prize for literature
+We've gotten one farce after another from the secretive judges at the Swedish Academy who confer the world's most prestigious prize for literature.

 The daughter of a Gaelic-speaking fisherman on a remote Scottish island emigrated to New York, worked as a maid in the Carnegie Mansion, and married Fred Trump.
-Her son would become President.
+Her son would become a tycoon like his father and then the president.

 For most of the 1800s, whites in blackface performed in widely popular minstrel shows, creating racist stereotypes that endured for more than a century.